Portofino Port • The Most Beautiful Italian Riviera Escape

 Finally, end your day back at the main square with a glass of local white wine.
 Not only is it a relaxing way to unwind, but it also lets you soak in the glamorous atmosphere before a very short walk back to your tender boat.

-Know Before You Go: Essential Tips & Safety For Portofino Port
+Essential Tips & Safety

 To make your day as smooth as possible, there are a few local tips and safety notes to keep in mind.
 The Italian coast can be busy and unique, so being prepared will help you navigate the day with confidence.
 So, you can relax and enjoy your time without unnecessary stress.